yao12310/avalon/README.md

 ```
 ## Stats

-Note: The friends and memories made in this game far outweigh any statistic you will find on this page.In any case, most of these stats are super high variance—especially individual stats, which depend heavily on team composition.
+Note: The friends and memories made in this game far outweigh any statistic you will find on this page.
+In any case, most of these stats are super high variance—especially individual stats, which depend heavily on team composition.

 **Good win %:**